 Is agedashi tofu an easy recipe or is it for seasoned cooks only?
 Let’s just say that it doesn’t take a miracle to successfully fry soft tofu.
 The key is in finding the right kind of tofu and learning how to handle it.
 For me, the ideal tofu for this dish is kinugoshi or “cotton” tofu which is firmer than silken tofu but softer than firm tofu.
 I buy mine from Shopwise.

-- 2 c. of dashi (see recipe)or 2 c. of water and 1 packet of powdered dashi
+- 2 cups dashi or 2 cups of water and 1 packet of powdered dashi

-- 2 to 3 tbsps. of light soy sauce (I use Kikkoman)
+- 2 to 3 tablespoons light soy sauce (I use Kikkoman)

-- 2 tbsps. of mirin or sake (or other rice wine — but not rice wine vinegar)
+- 2 tablespoons mirin or sake (or other rice wine — but not rice wine vinegar)

-- about ¾ c. of tapioca or corn starch
+- 3/4 cup tapioca starch or corn starch

-- about 2 c. of vegetable cooking oil for frying
+- 2 to 4 cups cooking oil for frying